Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-02.md

 ```
 Here inventory is the default export (it is outside the {}), and categories is not default (it is inside the {}).

 Look at the export statements above.
 Where     `inventory` is exported it includes the keyword `default`.
 This makes `inventory` the default export.
 A module may only have one default export.

 ## Functional Programming

 Take a look at the example project.
 Look at the file

 Functional programming is a paradigm or style of programming based on functions.
-This is different from Object Oriented Programming which based around Objects, or precedural programming which is based on prcedures.
+This is different from Object Oriented Programming which based on Objects, or procedural programming which is based on procedures.

-It's hard to put functional programming into a nushell explanation other than to say it's all about making programs built from functions and avoids shared state and mutable data.
+It's hard to put functional programming into a nutshell explanation other than to say it's all about making programs built from functions and avoids shared state and mutable data.

-The entry point for most to the world of functional programming are the Array methods: `map`, `filter`, and `reduce`.
+The entry point for most to the world of functional programming is the Array methods: `map`, `filter`, and `reduce`.

 ### Array `map`, `filter`, `reduce`

 The functions map, filter, and reduce are a gateway into functional programming concepts.
 Functional programming uses Pure Functions.
 These are functions that have no side effects.
-For the same input a pure function will always return the same output.
+For the same input, a pure function will always return the same output.

 `Array.map()` transforms an array of data and returns a new array.
 With map you should have a one to one relationship with the source array.
 Use it to convert an array of one type into an array of another type.

-For example you might transform an array of numbers into a an array of strings.
+For example, you might transform an array of numbers into an array of strings.

 `Array.filter` returns an array containing none, some, or all of the elements from the source array.
 Filter returns a new Array.

-For example you might filter an array of products to create an array products with prices less than $10.
+For example, you might filter an array of products to create an array of products with prices less than $10.

 `Array.reduce` converts an array of values into a single value.
 It takes many values and returns a single aggregate value.